DSSGxUK/s22_buckinghamshire/README.md

 `metrics` : This folder contains outputs from the hyperparameter search, roni tool performance results and our model performance results on the test dataset.

 `models` : This folder contains pickle files of the models.
 There are two sub-folders: `interim` and `final`. `interim` holds the checkpoints.
 You can find more details about these in the [Reloading the hyperparameter search from a checkpoint](#reloading-the-hyperparameter-search-from-a-checkpoint) section.
-The final, retrained best model can be found in `models/final`.
-For
+The final, retrained best model can be found in `models/final/model_single.pkl`.

 `results` : After running the pipeline, this folder will contain the final output CSV files: `predictions.csv`, `unknown_predictions.csv`, `unidentified_students_single.csv`, `unidentified_unknowns_single.csv`.
-These files are outlined in more detail below under *Outputs from running the pipeline*
+These files are outlined in more detail below under [Outputs from running the pipeline](#outputs-from-running-the-pipeline)

 `scripts` : This folder contains the `dvc.yaml` file that outlines the different stages and steps of the pipeline.
 It also includes two main sub-folders: `data` and `model`.
 The `data` sub-folder contains python scripts that prepare interim and final datasets for modeling.
 The `model` sub-folder contains scripts that split the final dataset into train and test datasets, runs the cross-validation and hyperparameter search, re-trains the model, calculates roni scores and uses the trained model to generate predictions for current/unknown students.

 `src` : This folder contains helper functions (found in the `*_utils.py` scripts) and also contains scripts that can set different parameters.
 There are three sub-folders: `constants`, `cv` and `params`.
 The `cv` sub-folder contains helper functions for the cross-validation and hyper-parameter search stage.
 It also contains dictionaries of the hyper-parameter search spaces in `search_spaces.py`.
-The `constants` folder contains scripts with parameters that are unlikely to need to change, whereas the `params` sub-folder contains scripts with parameters that may need/want to be changed.
+The `constants` folder contains parameters for the pipeline that are unlikely to need to change, whereas the `params` sub-folder contains parameters for the pipeline that may need/want to be changed.
 The `*_arguments.py` scripts in this sub-folder include the arguments that are sent to the `dvc.yaml` pipeline.

 # Assumptions